[Moderate revision–posted 10/21/22 (replaces 3/11/20 edition)]

 An individual may be employed part time by two or more departments within Texas Tech University and Texas Tech University Health Sciences Center, provided the combined total of normally assigned hours of work does not exceed 40 hours per week (100 percent time) and all other conditions of employment are met.
 All appointments of TTU are aggregated for purposes of longevity pay and other benefits.

-A full-time employee who works in excess of 40 hours per week (100 percent time) must be compensated in accordance with normal overtime or additional compensation policies.
+A full-time non-exempt employee who works in excess of 40 hours per week (100 percent time) must be compensated in accordance with normal overtime or additional compensation policies.

 3. Outside Employment

 Outside employment is self-employment or any compensated service or employment by an entity or individual, other than the TTU System, of a TTU System employee. *Section 03.01.5, Regents' Rules, Consulting or Outside Employment

 The primary responsibility of TTU employees is the full and complete execution of all assigned duties, the fulfillment of those professional obligations not ordinarily reduced to written assignment, and the maintenance of current professional skills.
 Outside employment must be compatible with the interests of TTU and of such a nature that it will not detract from the usefulness and performance of the employee.